Research Integrity Advisors

 Before the meeting...

 Like all members of the University, RIAs have a responsibility to report instances of research misconduct.
 This means that we cannot say that the discussions that you might have with an RIA are 'confidential'.
 There may be occasions where a RIA will need to report a concern even if the person seeking their advice doesn't want it to go any further (this will only be for the most serious of research misconduct matters).

-The discussions that you have with an RIA are not confidential and will be recorded with meeting notes.
+The discussions that you have with an RIA will be handled confidentially and recorded with meeting notes.
 However, if the discussion identifies a serious risk or breach, the RIA may need to take action even if you don't want them to.
 If you want to have a useful discussion without divulging identities or obligating the RIA to report the concern, consider how you can describe the situation as hypothetical.
 The RIA can still provide you with the right advice about the best next steps.

 You should also think about any evidence that you have access to that will help the RIA make a proper assessment of the situation.
 For example, drafts of manuscripts or altered images.
 It isn't your job to collect all the evidence (that may be part of an investigation), but if there are things that you can get hold of, it will be helpful.
 Your RIA will talk to you about this.

 During the discussion